 LENZING

-At the latest Première Vision exhibition Lenzing presented TENCEL-branded Lyocell and Modal fibers with Micro technology for enhanced comfort.
+At the latest Première Vision exhibition, Lenzing presented TENCEL-branded Lyocell and Modal fibers with Micro technology for enhanced comfort.
 With its portfolio of fine fibers based on wood, Lenzing is an expert in making textiles silky and smooth, catering to consumers’ increasing demand for fabrics with a gentle feel.
-Lenzing’s fibers result in the finest of yarns which can be processed into very light knitted and woven fabrics – so light, in fact, that one can barely feel the clothing.
+Lenzing’s fibers result in the finest of yarns, which can be processed into very light knitted and woven fabrics – so light, in fact, that one can barely feel the clothing.
 Softness, smoothness and lightness are key here: “Textiles of fine TENCEL Lyocell and Modal fibers feel like a second skin.
-The fibers are frequently used in lingerie and luxurious homewear” notes Andreas Dorner, Commercial Director Textiles Europe & Americas, explaining the success of the line.
+The fibers are frequently used in lingerie and luxurious homewear,” notes Andreas Dorner, Commercial Director Textiles Europe & Americas, explaining the success of the line.

 www.lenzing.com